timh5011/uiuc_hep_muography_geant4_simulation/README.md

 7. Generator defines the particle gun.
 This is what shoots muons into the scintillating material.
 Here we specify the parameters of the incoming muons, such as position, energy, angle, etc.

-##
-# HEP Muography Update
+# HEP Muography: Theoretical Validation of Simulation

-**Author:** Tim Healy
-**Date:** 27 August 2024

-## BC-408 Simulation
+## 1. Scintillation Light Yield of BC-408

-We fire a 100 GeV positive muon into a volume of the plastic scintillator BC-408 of dimensions $61\text{cm} \times 61\text{cm} \times 1.27\text{cm}$.
-The muon travels a distance of $1.27\text{cm}$ through the material.
-We are interested in learning the amount of scintillation light which is produced.

-### BC408 Material construction in Geant4

-BC408 is $91.512\%$ carbon and $8.488\%$ hydrogen **(2)**.
-We have also defined the following optical/scintillation properties:

-For the photon energy spectrum we use wavelengths which are known to be common of scintillation photons emitted from BC-408 **(2)**: $\{470\text{nm}, 439\text{nm}, 425\text{nm}, 410\text{nm}\}$, giving energies: $\{2.640\text{eV}, 2.826\text{eV}, 2.919\text{eV}, 3.026\text{eV}\}$.
-These are in the blue-violet light range.

-**Material Optical Properties:**

-1. SCINTILLATIONCOMPONENT1 = $\{0.3, 0.739, 0.994, 0.378\}$ corresponding to the photon energies.
-2. SCINTILLATIONCOMPONENT2 = $\{0.3, 0.739, 0.994, 0.378\}$ corresponding to the photon energies.
-3. SCINTILLATIONCOMPONENT3 = $\{0.3, 0.739, 0.994, 0.378\}$ corresponding to the photon energies.
-4. Refraction Index: RINDEX = 1.58
-5. Absorption Length: ABSLENGTH = 380cm
-6. SCINTILLATIONTIMECONSTANT1 = 2.1ns
-7. SCINTILLATIONTIMECONSTANT2 = 2.1ns
-8. SCINTILLATIONTIMECONSTANT3 = 2.1ns
-9. SCINTILLATIONYIELD = 10,000 / MeV
-10. SCINTILLATIONYIELD1 = 1.0
-11. RESOLUTIONSCALE = 1.0
-12. SCINTILLATIONRISETIME1 = 0.9ns

-Implement SSGL4 and SimOp for accuracy improvement?
-These are scintillation material packages for Geant4.

-## Theoretical Expectation Explanation
+### 1.1 BC-408 Stopping Power from Bethe-Bloch Formula

-The Bethe-Bloch equation tells us the average stopping power, $\frac{dE}{dx}$, of the material when some particle incident to the material travels through it.
-That is, it tells us the average total energy loss per unit distance, due to electromagnetic interactions.
+[cite_start]The Bethe-Bloch equation tells us the average stopping power, $\frac{dE}{dx}$, of the material when some charged particle incident to the material travels through it[cite: 1]. [cite_start]That is, it tells us the average total energy loss per unit distance, due to electromagnetic interactions[cite: 2].

-These interactions are ionization and excitation.
-We will use the Bethe-Bloch equation to calculate how much energy we expect a $100\text{GeV}$ positive muon to deposit into BC408, after travelling $1.27\text{cm}$ through the plastic.
-The Bethe-Bloch equation tells us nothing about what happens to that energy after it is deposited into the material.
+These interactions are ionization and excitation. [cite_start]We use the Bethe-Bloch equation to calculate how much energy we expect a $100$ GeV positive muon to deposit into BC-408, after traveling $1.27$ cm through the plastic[cite: 3]. [cite_start]Since BC-408 is $91.512\%$ carbon, we approximate the calculation by treating it as only carbon, for simplicity[cite: 4]. [cite_start]This is a reliable approximation because the stopping power of a material combines linearly in the atomic composition of the material[cite: 5].

-This is what Birks' Law tells us.
-Birks law takes in the stopping power, $\frac{dE}{dx}$, of the material, as well as other constants of the material, and tells us the scintillation light yield per unit distance, $\frac{dL}{dx}$, which is defined to be the number of scintillation photons produced per unit distance.

-That is, it takes in the energy which the muon deposited into the plastic, and tells us how many scintillation photons are produced.
-If we now want to know the total energy of the scintillation light, we can multiply the number of photons produced by the energy of a scintillation photon.

-For BC408, we know that the most common wavelength of a scintillation photon is $425\text{nm}$, which will have energy $3\text{eV}$.
-This simple multiplication gives us an approximate answer of $73.9\text{keV}$.
-For a more accurate prediction, we can integrate over the distribution of scintillation energies.

-### Bethe-Bloch Calculation

-Since BC408 is $91.512\%$ carbon, I am approximating this calculation by treating it as only carbon, for simplicity.

 $$
 \begin{split}